This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Hotels in Downtown Revelstoke

-Housed in the completely renovated 1911 McKinnon building, The Explorers Society Hotel is known as Revelstoke’s premium boutique hotel.
+Housed in the completely renovated 1911 McKinnon building, Regent Hotel Revelstoke is known as Revelstoke’s premium boutique hotel.
 It features a total of 9 well-appointed rooms, personalized service, a private rooftop guest lounge, and an in-house restaurant, providing each visitor with a one-of-a-kind luxury experience.

 The rooms come with a blend of 1911 brick and exquisite woodwork, as well as locally sourced furniture, handmade headboards, and cozy fabrics to create a rustic and sophisticated ambiance.
 You also have access to beverage centers, a French Press coffee machine, a flat-screen TV, Wi-Fi, and an en-suite bathroom with complimentary toiletries.

-Truly a unique accommodation, The Explorers Society Hotel is just ten minutes away by car from the Revelstoke Mountain Resort Ski Lift and eleven minutes away on foot from the museum of the Revelstoke Railway.
+Truly a unique accommodation, The Explorers Society Hotel is just ten minutes away by car from the Revelstoke Mountain Resort Ski Lift and eleven minutes away on foot from the Revelstoke Railway Museum.

 Rooms here start at $206 CAD per night.